 Interestingly, the "wild Viking" Andh°y had his first Antarctic venture in 1996-97, when he sailed mostly single-handed from Norway to the Antarctic Peninsula, in a vessel named Berserk, which sank shortly after he returned.
 And in 2002 he sailed to the Arctic...where he was fined by the governor of Svalbard for sailing without insurance and failing to submit a route plan.

-Jarle Andh°y has a new updated English language website which offers a few photos, books and videos for sale (in Norwegian), and a cryptic announcement for "August 16, 2015--The Hunt for Berserk."
+Jarle Andh°y had a new updated English language website which offered a few photos, books and videos for sale (in Norwegian), and at one point there was a cryptic announcement for "August 16, 2015--The Hunt for Berserk."
 The English version of the book Berserk: My Voyage to the Antarctic in a Twenty-Seven-Foot Sailboat, by David Mercy, who accompanied then-19-year- old Andh°y from Ushuaia to the Antarctic in 1996-97, is available from your favorite used book source.
 Also check out the Wikipedia page about Andh°y (which I've helped edit) for more historical info.